 Mapping the Raman Spectra

-Mapping the Raman spectra within a sample area provides previously unavailable information about the chemical and physical differences across a sample.
+Raman Mapping of a sample area provides previously unavailable information about the chemical and physical differences across a sample.
 This can confirm the identity and presence of specific components and reveals their location and distribution within a sample.

 Raman mapping is a powerful technique and is employed in many industries: